kevinlin311tw/keras-openpose-reproduce/README.md

 ## Summary of the Evaluation

 We empirically trained the model with `100 epochs` and achieved comparable performance to the results reported in the original paper.
-We also compared with the original caffe implementation which is [online avialable](https://github.com/michalfaber/keras_Realtime_Multi-Person_Pose_Estimation#converting-caffe-model-to-keras-model).
-Note the validation set `COCO2014-Val-1K` can be found in [original authors' caffe implementation](https://github.com/ZheC/caffe_rtpose/blob/master/image_info_val2014_1k.txt).
+We also compared with the original implementation which is [online avialable](https://github.com/michalfaber/keras_Realtime_Multi-Person_Pose_Estimation#converting-caffe-model-to-keras-model).
+Note the validation set `COCO2014-Val-1K` can be found in the [original caffe implementation](https://github.com/CMU-Perceptual-Computing-Lab/caffe_rtpose/blob/master/image_info_val2014_1k.txt).

 |     Method      |       Validation      |     AP    |